 LIBOR-based interest rate swaps carry certain risks.
 See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Debt Service Requirements" and "COUNTY GOVERNMENT AND FINANCIAL MANAGEMENT - County Financial Management - Swap Policy" herein.
-The Stabilization Agreement permits the County to offset any net increases in payments to swap counterparties against any payments it makes to NHCC.
+The Successor Agreement permits the County to offset any net increases in payments to swap counterparties against any payments it makes to NHCC.
 Accordingly, NHCC bears the exposure for swaps that under-perform expectations and benefits in the event the swaps out-perform expectations.
-The County and NHCC took steps in the Series 2004 Bonds to mitigate these risks, which the County and NHCC monitor regularly.